Weakly toll convexity and proper interval graphs: Preliminaries

-A \textit{proper interval graph} is an interval graph that has an intersection model in which no interval properly contains another.
-More precisely, there exists a collection of intervals $\{I_v\}_{v \in V(G)}$ such that:
+A \textit{proper interval graph} is an interval graph that has a \textit{proper interval model}, i.e., an interval model in which no interval strictly contains another.
+More precisely, there exists a collection of intervals ${\mathscr I}=\{{\mathcal I}_v\}_{v \in V(G)}$ such that:

-\begin{enumerate} \item $uv\in E(G)$ if and only if $I_u \cap I_v\neq \emptyset$; \item $I_v \nsubseteq I_u$ and $I_u \nsubseteq I_v$, if $u \neq v$. \end{enumerate}
+\begin{enumerate} \item $uv\in E(G)$ if and only if ${\mathcal I}_u \cap {\mathcal I}_v\neq \emptyset$; \item ${\mathcal I}_v \nsubseteq {\mathcal I}_u$ and ${\mathcal I}_u \nsubseteq {\mathcal I}_v$ if $u \neq v$. \end{enumerate}

 \citet*{r} proved that proper interval graphs are exactly the $K_{1,3}$-free interval graphs.
-Observe that $star_{1,2,2}$ and $B_n(n>5)$ (see Figure~\ref{grafica2}) are not proper interval graphs.
+Observe that $star_{1,2,2}$ and $B_n$ (see Figure~\ref{grafica2}) are not proper interval graphs.
+In addition, in a proper interval model of the graph $P_5$, the end intervals are necessarily associated with the vertices of degree one.
+Therefore, we have the following corollary:

-\begin{corollary} A vertex $a$ of a proper interval graph $G$ is an end vertex if and only if $G$ does not contain any of the graphs in Figure~\ref{grafica11} as an induced subgraph, with $a$ as the designated vertex. \end{corollary}
+\begin{corollary} A vertex $v$ of a proper interval graph $G$ is an end vertex if and only if $G$ does not contain any of the graphs in Figure~\ref{grafica11} as an induced subgraph with $v$ as the designated vertex. \end{corollary}

 \if 10

 \fi